Workers’ Compensation Process in Massachusetts

 Conciliation is essentially a meeting with the injured worker, a claims adjuster or attorney from the employer’s workers’ compensation insurance company and a conciliator from the DIA.
 There is a good chance the employer will have a lawyer at the conciliation.
 It’s a smart idea for you to do the same.
 There are several conciliation centers around the Commonwealth, including locations in Boston, Lawrence, Fall River, Worcester, and Springfield.

-The conciliation is conducted as an informal meeting between the parties with the hope of settling the matter without the need of a formal trial.
+The conciliation is conducted as an informal meeting between the parties with the hope of settling the matter without the need for a formal trial.
 At the conciliation, the DIA recommends you bring your complete medical records, so the conciliator can examine these records and ask the parties any questions he or she may have.

 At this juncture, both sides submit their “last best offer” to reach a compromise.
 Consent of the parties is required for any settlement or agreement reached at this meeting.